aebergl/MatSurv/README.md

 Under review in JOSS

+## MATLAB Release Compatibility ##

+Compatible with R2016b to R2019b

 ## Simple Example ##

 The following code loads the data from "Freireich, EJ et al. 1963, Blood, 21, 699-716)" and creates a KM plot with risk table.
 The time unit is weeks and the x-axis step length is changed to 4.
 The risk table shows how many are at risk (alive) for each time point.
 Censored points are marked with a vertical line.